How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 Tyre Size Breakdown

-Think of the placard as a compact decoder: it tells you the tyre type (a leading letter like P for passenger), the section width in millimetres, the aspect ratio, the construction (R for radial), the rim diameter in inches, plus the load index and speed symbol — each element is critical for matching tyres to your wheels and vehicle limits.
-You’ll read tyre size to confirm fit; tyre width affects contact patch and handling.
-Rim diameter and bead profile guarantee proper seating.
-The load rating number tells you maximum per‑tyre weight; speed ratings indicate safe velocity under load.
-Use the placard to choose tyres that free you to drive confidently and safely.
+Think of the placard as a compact decoder.
+It tells you the tyre type (a leading letter like P for passenger), the section width in millimetres, the aspect ratio, the construction (R for radial), the rim diameter in inches, and the load index and speed symbol.
+Each element matters for matching tyres to your wheels and vehicle limits.

 • Letter/type (P, LT)